 Emma undertakes work across all areas of family law.
 Her skills have been recognised with her inclusion on the Court appointed Lawyer for Child list.

 Tara Jackson graduated from Victoria University in 2008 with a Bachelor of Laws.
 Tara has worked in many areas of general legal practice including in family, criminal and civil litigation and on estates and conveyancing matters.
-Tara joined McWilliam Rennie Lawyers in 2018 as an associate.
+Tara joined McWilliam Rennie Lawyers in 2018 as an Associate.
 She practices in criminal and family law, and has been included on the Court appointed Lawyer for Child list.
-Tara is a member of the Family Law Section of the Law Society, both the Wellington and the Manawatu Family Courts Associations, and the Criminal Bar Association.
+Tara is a member of the Family Law Section of the Law Society, the Manawatu Family Courts Association, and the Criminal Bar Association.